 Online Happy Hours

-There will be six opportunities to meet with some of the course instructors in a smaller group setting online.
+There will be five opportunities to meet with some of the course instructors in a smaller group setting online.

 - Monday, November 7th at 3pm PT with Benjamin Jones